erichermann13/CS221and229FinalProjects/README.txt

 compareToDKData.py - Analyzes DraftKings’ predictions accuracy by comparing predicted DK scores to actual DraftKings points players scored on a given night

+evaluate_csp.py - Uses our CSP to create teams with Draftkings' predictions and compares the scores of our teams to the scores of the teams created by FantasySports

 util.py, regressionUtil.py - Contain functions useful to the regression and CSP problems

 backtracking.py - Contains the backtracking search algorithm.
 We eventually implemented beam search.